Nonperturbative renormalization group beyond melonic sector: The Effective Vertex Expansion method for group fields theories: Melonic and pseudo-melonic sectors

 \textit{Proof.} Any pseudo-melonic diagram can be obtained from a purely quartic pseudo-melonic diagram from the contraction of $0$-dipole edges.
 However, $0$-dipole contractions do not change the $\rho(\mathcal{G})$. \begin{flushright} $\square$ \end{flushright}

-As a direct consequence, we deduce that a necklace bubble can not have more than three colored edges between a pair of black and white nodes.
-Otherwise, it will be possible to obtain a $4$-dipole, which violate the bound $\rho\geq 0$.
+As a direct consequence, we deduce that a necklace bubble cannot have more than three colored edges between a pair of black and white nodes.
+Otherwise, it will be possible to obtain a four-dipole, which violates the bound $\rho\geq 0$.
 Indeed, \\

 \begin{corollary} Let us consider a non-vacuum pseudo-melonic graph $\mathcal{G}$ having $V_k(\mathcal{G})$ pseudo melonic bubbles of valence $2k$, $L(\mathcal{G})$ internal edges and $N(\mathcal{G})$ external edges.
 From the relation $2L(\mathcal{G})=\sum_k 2k\,V_k(\mathcal{G})-N(\mathcal{G})$, we then have:\\